Dustyroom/flat-kit-doc/index.md

 > **TIP:** Combinations of the settings in Outline Image Effect let you control the behavior of the outlines quite widely already.
 You can get even more control on the outlines using _‘Stylized Surface with Outline’_ shader in addition to the global Outline effect.
 Also, _Rim_ parameter of _Stylized Surface_ and _Stylized Surface with Outline_ shaders can accentuate object's edges, often it looks like a partial outline, which can be helpful.

 > **TIP:** One of the commonly asked questions is if some of the objects can be rendered without the Outline Renderer Feature applied.
 Outline image effect is global and is not designed to be selective to objects — it is applied per Renderer (in URP).
 However, moving object to be rendered in the transparent pass can solve this problem.
 In Flat Kit Stylized Surface there is such an option.
 If you are using non-Flat Kit shaders, please refer to their documentation to see whether it is possible — to enable transparency without affecting the look.
 In Flat Kit there is an option of Render Event.
 It lets you choose when to render the lines.
 Take a look at [this chapter](#42-outline-image-effect) in our manual.
 Another way of excluding something from rendering outlines on — is to render it with a separate camera in a camera stack: one camera is for non-outlined objects and another one is for everything else (outlined).
-Please, refer to Unity documentation on camera stacking to get to know more about this general Unity technique.
+Please refer to Unity documentation on camera stacking to get to know more about this general Unity technique.